roowilliams/roowilliams.github.io-old/_projects/2014-10-05-painyatta.md

 layout: project
 bodyclass: project
 title:  "Activision Painyatta"
-tagline: "A tweet-powered baseball bat to bring a digital presence to the launch event of Activision's Skylanders Trapteam"
+tagline: "A tweet-powered baseball bat to bring a digital presence to the launch event of Activision's Skylanders Trapteam."
 date:   2014-10-05
 categories: portfolio
 order: 3